oneilsh/n3c_workbook_parser/README.md

     ├── pipeline.sql
     └── workbook.yml

-8 directories, 24 files
+9 directories, 25 files
 ```

-Because the output is saved as html in the docs directory, it is easy to create a
-browsable page for the project.
-First we push all these changes up to GitHub
+Now that we have our public-facing repo built, we can push it up to GitHub (using `-C` to specify the
+repo we want to push without having to move into it; you could also just `cd` to the directory as normal).

 ```
-git add -A
-git commit -m "Adding workbooks, parser, parsed results" git push
+git -C n3c_example_project_public add -A git -C n3c_example_project_public commit -m "Pushing parsed results" git -C n3c_example_project_public push
 ```

 On GitHub, we can configure the repo pages under Settings -> Pages,